gaia-platform/GaiaPlatform/production/README.md

 cmake ..
 make -j<number of CPUs>
 ```
-If CMAKE_BUILD_TYPE is not specified on the command line, then by default we add compile and link flags to include debugging information.
+If `CMAKE_BUILD_TYPE` is not specified on the command line, then by default we add compile and link flags to include debugging information.

 ### SDK
 ```
 cmake -DCMAKE_MODULE_PATH=/usr/local/lib/cmake/CPackDebHelper -DBUILD_GAIA_RELEASE=ON ..
 make -j<number of CPUs>
 ```
 To install CPackDebHelper, you can follow the steps in the CPackDebHelper [gdev.cfg](https://github.com/gaia-platform/GaiaPlatform/blob/master/third_party/production/CPackDebHelper/gdev.cfg) file.
-Note that you can specify your own path to the CPackDebHelper cmake module depending upon where you install it.
+Note that you can specify your own path to the CPackDebHelper `cmake` module depending upon where you install it.

-If BUILD_GAIA_RELEASE is set to ON then CMAKE_BUILD_TYPE will be set to Release.
+If `BUILD_GAIA_RELEASE` is set to `ON` then `CMAKE_BUILD_TYPE` will be set to `Release`.
 This is done by default because debug builds of LLVM take much longer than retail builds.
 We've also seen some of our local dev machines run out of memory when attempting to do debug LLVM builds.

 ### LLVMTests
 ```